gonzex/test_abidocs/doc/input_variables/geo.md

 In the final list of atoms, one will first find the atoms generated from atom 1 in the primitive list, then those generated from atom 2 in the primitive list, and so on.
-If the geometry builder is only used to rotate or translate an object, without repeating it, simply use 1 1 1, which is also the Default value.
+If the atom manipulator is only used to rotate or translate an object, without repeating it, simply use 1 1 1, which is also the Default value.